-4.11.1 Marketing CSR
+4.2.6.7 Marketing CSR

 The interviews’ show the companies in India do not market with CSR.
-The majority of the respondents agreed that their companies do not use marketing channel to promote their CSR activities and programs.
+Majority of the respondents agreed that their companies do not use marketing channel to promote their CSR activities and programs.
 However, Respondent 5 state “We don’t market the work we are doing for the society but yes it shows on our company’s brochure”.
 Company 7 uses only print media to market such activities.
 As stated by Respondent 7, “We normally use the print media and we advertise our activities among our stakeholders”.

 Company 1 is the only company that markets its CSR initiatives and activities.
 According to Respondent 1, “We do market…. as it is important so to involve and inspire maximum participation.
 We use various channel like social media (one of the most effective tools nowadays especially if you want to involve youngsters), print media, pamphlets, posters, hoardings, mouth to mouth publicity, etc.”